Total Incurred Value Most Important Number

-The reason that the Total Incurred figure is so important is that is the amount used by insurance carriers to report your insurance loss history to NCCI or your State Rating Bureau.
-The amount Spent is not what is used to calculate your E-Mod.
+The reason that the Total Incurred figure is so important is the amount used by insurance carriers to report your insurance loss history to NCCI or your State Rating Bureau.
+The amount spent is not what is used to calculate your E-Mod.
 It is the Total Incurred value.

 If you feel that your files are over-reserved, it may be time to call in a claims professional or a Workers Comp consultant to keep your Workers Compensation premiums in check.
 We always recommend not calling an adjuster and saying that all your Workers Comp reserves are too high.
 Emailing an adjuster with specific questions is the best way to follow your claims.